Jiang-To/CommonUI/Development Guidline.md

     }
     ```

 At the same time, VS code will boot up a webpack dev server for client-side.
-Code changes on client-side will almost real-time show on the page http://localhost:5000 which called [Hot Module Replacement](https://webpack.js.org/concepts/hot-module-replacement).
+Code changes on client-side will almost real-time shows on the page http://localhost:5000 which called [Hot Module Replacement](https://webpack.js.org/concepts/hot-module-replacement).
-The underlying mechanism is when server-side starting up it runs script `npm run serve` under client-side folder triggered by below code snippet placed in `Startup.cs`.
+The underlying mechanism is when server-side starting up, it runs script `npm run serve` under client-side root folder triggered by below code snippet placed in `Startup.cs`.

-* when environment setting is development
+* when sever runs under development environment
     ```csharp
     app.UseSpa(spa => {
         spa.Options.SourcePath = @"..\CommonUI.Client";